Civic research collaboration in Leeds

 A summary of the principals and themes that emerged from discussions at the two workshops is available here:

-Report from December research-policy collaboration workshops
+Report from research-policy collaboration workshops (pdf), File Download

 Social Science Videos

-Following on from the Review of Collaborations work conducted by LSSI on behalf of the University in 2020, LSSI commissioned the production of three short videos to highlight best practice for research/policy collaboration between the University of Leeds and Leeds City Council.
 We are delighted to share with you these three video shorts, in which academics and Council officers alike discuss a variety of projects they have worked on together across a variety of topics.
 In these videos, colleagues come together to reflect on what made collaboration easier and more effective and close by providing useful tips for those interested in how to develop new, and build on existing, relationships going forward.

 Putting collaborative research at the heart of civic engagement in Leeds